-(CHICAGO) — Representatives of the nation’s more than 78,000 osteopathic physicians (DOs) will vote Saturday, July 16, on organizational policies on a variety of health care issues impacting physicians and their patients during the American Osteopathic Association’s (AOA) House of Delegates Meeting.
-The meeting, which began on Friday, July 15, is being held at the Fairmont Hotel, 200 N. Columbus Drive, Chicago.
+(CHICAGO) — Representatives of the nation’s more than 78,000 osteopathic physicians (DOs) will vote on organizational policies surrounding a variety of health care issues when the American Osteopathic Association’s (AOA) Annual House of Delegates meets Friday and Saturday, July 15-16, at the Fairmont Hotel, 200 N. Columbus Drive, Chicago.

 Events scheduled for Saturday, July 16

 All events will take place in the Imperial Ballroom (B-2 Floor)

 A.T.
 Still Memorial Lecture — 8 to 8:45 a.m.
 Barbara Ross Lee, DO, the first African-American woman to serve as dean of a U.S. medical school and the vice president for health sciences and medical affairs at the New York Institute of Technology in Old Westbury, will deliver this annual address given by a leader in the osteopathic medical profession to celebrate the philosophies of Andrew Taylor Still, MD, DO, the father of osteopathic medicine as well as the founder of the first college of osteopathic medicine.